RJDennis/NLboxsolve.jl/README.md

 NLboxsolve.jl is a package containing a small collection of algorithms for solving systems of non-linear equations subject to box-constraints: ```F(x) = 0```, ``` lb <= x <= ub``` (element-by-element), where it is assumed that the box-constraint admits a solution.
 This problem is similar, but different, to mixed complementarity problems (for those see Complementarity.jl or NLsolve.jl).

-So far the collection contains ten algorithms: two based on Newton's (or Newton-Raphson's) method, four based on Levenberg-Marquardt, one based on Powell's dogleg method, and three based on Newton-Krylov methods, one of which is Jacobian-free.
-Ten solution algorithms is probably overkill, but experience suggests that some algorithms can work better than others for some problems, or some algorithms work on a problem where other fail, but no one algorithm dominates for all problems.
+So far the collection contains twelve algorithms: two based on Newton's (or Newton-Raphson's) method, four based on Levenberg-Marquardt, three trust region methods (two of which are dogleg-based methods), and three based on Newton-Krylov methods, one of which is Jacobian-free.
+Twelve solution algorithms is probably overkill, but experience suggests that some algorithms can work better than others for some problems, or some algorithms work on a problem where other fail, and no one algorithm dominates for all problems.
+At some point I plan to test the various methods on a library of test problems, culling the weak and the feeble.

 Installing
 ----------